Jacob Rascon

-Jacob Rascon is an American journalist and a reporter for KTRK-TV in Houston, after moving from competitor station, the NBC affiliate KPRC-TV.
+Jacob Rascon is an American journalist and a reporter for CBS affiliate KHOU in Houston.
+He was most recently with for KTRK-TV from January 2022 to December 2024 and at NBC affiliate KPRC-TV from 2017 to 2021.
 Rascon is the son of former news anchor Art Rascon who worked for KTRK-TV from 1998 to 2022, when he stepped down.
 The pair co-anchored a newscast together before Art retired and Jacob began working on air full time the following day.

-Rascon was previously a Dallas-based correspondent for NBC News and before that, a reporter for KNBC, the NBC owned-and-operated station in Los Angeles.
+Rascon was previously a Dallas-based correspondent for NBC News and before that, a reporter for KNBC in Los Angeles and at Fox affiliate KFOX-TV in El Paso.
 Rascon is a member of the Church of Jesus Christ of Latter-day Saints, and he served an LDS Mission in Uruguay after finishing high school.
 Rascon attended Brigham Young University and Brigham Young University–Idaho.
-His uncle, Dan Rascon, and his younger brother, Matt Rascon, are also news broadcasters in Salt Lake City at NBC affiliate KSL-TV.
+His uncle, Dan Rascon, and his younger brother, Matt Rascon, are also news broadcasters: the former is currently in Salt Lake City at NBC affiliate KSL-TV and the latter was recently at Cleveland NBC affiliate WKYC.

+Jacob Rascon, along with his brother Matt, also serve respectively as consultant and president with Rascon Media Group.
+The group, which was founded by Art Rascon, specializes in media training, storytelling, and communication.